yamesjamess/p1-project/README.md

 *   [Favicon.io:](https://favicon.io/) was used to generate a Favicon (a website icon that appears in the tab of the browser or when the website is saved to the bookmark bar) for the website.
 *   [Coolors:](https://coolors.co/) was used to help generate alternative colours than the colour provided by the client for accessibility.
 *   [Fontjoy:](https://fontjoy.com/) was used to generate fonts that pairs wells together.
+*   [FreeConvert:](https://www.freeconvert.com/jpg-to-webp/) was used to convert .JPG files to .WEBP file.

 ## Testing